Bautista-Luciani/airbnb_clone/README.md

+# Airbnb Clone - Accommodation Application

+This project is an Airbnb clone that utilizes modern technologies to provide an accommodation booking experience similar to the original platform.
+The application has been built using the following tools and technologies:

+## Technologies Used

+### Frontend
+- **Next.js 13:** React framework for building the application's frontend.
+Provides server-side rendering, routing, and other powerful features.
+- **Tailwind CSS:** A first-class utility framework for rapidly creating responsive and customizable user interfaces.
+- **Next Auth:** A library for handling authentication with different authentication providers.

+### Backend
+- **Prisma:** Modern and powerful ORM (Object-Relational Mapping) that facilitates interaction with the database.
+- **MongoDB:** Flexible and scalable NoSQL database used for storing application data.

+## Key Features

+### Registration and Authentication
+The application allows users to register and authenticate using Next Auth.
+It supports multiple authentication providers such as Google and Github.

+### Search and Accommodation Visualization
+Users can search and explore different available accommodations.
+Additionally, users can filter by categories, dates, location, number of rooms, among other things.
+The application offers a user-friendly interface that displays details, images, and features of each property.

+### Users
+Users can create listings for their properties.
+Additionally, the application features different pages that allow users to view their trips, bookings, properties, and favorites.

+### Accommodation Booking
+Authenticated users can make accommodation bookings based on availability provided by hosts.

+## Additional Notes

+This project is for educational and learning purposes only.
+It is not affiliated with or endorsed by Airbnb in any way.

+***
+***

 # Clon de Airbnb - Aplicación de Alojamiento

 Este proyecto es un clon de Airbnb que utiliza tecnologías modernas para brindar una experiencia de reserva de alojamiento similar a la plataforma original.
 La aplicación ha sido construida utilizando las siguientes herramientas y tecnologías: